FAQs und Guides

 How long will the opt-out be effective?

-Yes – if you file an opt-out and later change your mind, then you can withdraw the opt-out in order to restore the shared jurisdiction of the UPC and national courts.
+Yes.
+If you file an opt-out and later change your mind, then you should be able to withdraw the opt-out in order to restore the shared jurisdiction of the UPC and national courts.
 This option is, however, only available once.
 Withdrawal of the opt-out is permanent, it is not possible to file a second opt-out.
 A withdrawal is also not available if an action has been launched in the national courts.
+For example, in AIM Sport Vision v Supponor (UPC_CFI_214/2023), it was held that an opt-out could not be withdrawn because an action had been launched in the German national court(s).
+This case is currently under appeal.

 How can I request the opt-out?

-Opt-out applications will be submitted to the UPC Registry via an online case management system.
-There will be no official fee.
+Opt-out requests are submitted to the UPC Registry online via the UPC case management system (CMS).
+There is no official fee.

 In view of this, it is advisable to carefully review the ownership of European patent(s)/application(s) to be opted-out, including all designated states.